 that emerged in the 18th century.
 This classical art form has gained popularity because of its simplistic performance and expressive way of presentation.
-Thullal is performed with songs and the performer, with his or her dancing pose and gestures expressing the meaning of the verses.
+Thullal is performed with songs and the performer, with his or her dancing pose and gestures expresses the meaning of the verses.
 The songs are composed keeping in mind the basics of the principles of the treatise, Natyashastra

 .
 In this performance, the actor is supported by a singer who repeats his lines, a drummer and a cymbalist.
 The narration is accompanied by dancing.
+Jawaharlal Nehru

 Origin of Thullal

-.
+The origin of Thullal is attributed to Kunjan Nambiar, a veritable genius and one of the foremost Malayalam poets of Kerala, in the 18th century.
 Though based on classic principles of Natyashastra the technique of this art is not rigid.
 The songs are written in simple Malayalam language

 Classification of Thullal

 The Seethankan Thullal is performed during afternoon while the Parayan Thullal is performed during forenoon and Ottan Thullal after sunset.
 The dancer with his different dancing gestures sometimes with rhythmic movement and vigorous steps create an additional charm.
 The songs sung in the Thullal follow the `tala

 Among the three forms of Thullals, Parayan Thullal is said to be the slowest in tempo.
-In this dance form the dancer with his expressive gestures defines the meanings of the verses.
+In this dance form the dancer with his expressive gestures defines the meanings of the verses and paints his face with green makeup.
 Basically the dancer enacts this performance by standing erect and sometimes adds minimal movements.
 A conical crown is worn by the dancer and the hood of a serpent

 , etc. are used to bedeck the dancer.

 Seethankan Thullal is another form of Thullal.
 This is slower in tempo, metre and rhythm in comparison to the Ottan Thullal.
 The costumes of the dancer include a black cloth that is tied around the head with tender palm leaves.
 This looks like a crown.
 Different ornaments made of palm leaves are used too.
 The waist of the dancer is decked with red and white cloth.
 Ottan Thullal has gained most popularity among the three forms of Thullals.
 This dance form is fastest among the three Thullal dances with a high tempo.
-In this form, the face of the dancer is painted in the pacha style Kathakali
+In this form, the face of the dancer is painted in the `Pacha` style Kathakali

-Apart from these three Thullal dances there are other forms like Kolam Thullal and Thumbi Thullal.
+Apart from these three Thullal dances there are other forms like `Kolam Thullal` and `Thumbi Thullal`.
 These dances are performed during temple festivals and Onam

 in Kerala.
 Though these are considered as forms of Thullals, basically these are folk dances in which the women take active parts.
-The main instruments used in Thullal performance are maddalam and the cymbals
+The main instruments used in Thullal performance are `maddalam` and the cymbals

 .
 The cymbal player, who tunes the rhythm, also assists the actor dancer (Thullakaran) in singing.
-The dancers of Thullals, before the performances, follow the set sequence of preludes of decorative dances with skilful footpaces such as Ganapati, Pallivattam, Mannarang, and Bhoopathi.
-The Shloka is chanted before and after the performances.
+The dancers of Thullals, before the performances, follow the set sequence of preludes of decorative dances with skilful footpaces such as `Ganapati`, `Pallivattam`, `Mannarang`, and `Bhoopathi`.
+The `Shloka` is chanted before and after the performances.